LEGO Harry Potter: Years 5-7 Game Cover

 • “Compared to the last game, this one is so much more tedious; 100% is such a struggle it feels more like a chore than any other LEGO game.”

-The music in the game is largely praised for its emotional depth and connection to the Harry Potter films, with familiar soundtracks enhancing the gaming experience.
-However, some players noted that the limited and repetitive nature of the soundtrack can become tiresome over time.
-Overall, the sound design effectively complements the game's mood, making it a significant aspect of the gameplay.
+The music in the game is widely praised for its emotional depth and connection to the Harry Potter films, enhancing the overall experience.
+While the soundtrack features beloved tracks from the movies, some players noted that the limited selection can become repetitive over time.
+Overall, the sound design complements the game's mood effectively, making it a satisfying aspect for many players.

 • “There are few new spells, graphics are improved and the soundtrack still kicks ass and makes you experience all spectrum of emotions.”